refinedev/refine/documentation/blog/2023-05-23-react-tooltip.md

 <br/>

-When you create a Headless refine application, a `Layout` component is automatically generated in the `src/components` directory.
+When you create a Headless Refine application, a `Layout` component is automatically generated in the `src/components` directory.
 This component wraps the pages created by the inferencer and the `Menu` component, which contains the sidebar navigation.

 <div className="centered-image">
    <img style={{alignSelf:"center"}}  src="https://refine.ams3.cdn.digitaloceanspaces.com/blog/2023-05-23-react-tooltip/layout.png"  alt="react tooltip" />